 The Animator Track is able to playback animation clips created for mecanim directly without the need to create a state machine controller at all and with the ability to cross-blend clips between one another.
 This also means that animation can be re-targeted to any model.
-The Animator Track works by utilizing the new Unity’s Playables API and that is why it is available only in Unity 5.4+.
-The Animator Track is though far more robust than the existing Mecanim track.
+The Animator Track works by utilizing Unity’s Playables API.

 Multiple Animator Tracks can be added in the same Actor Group, where each track is representing a different Animation Layer.
 Similar to all tracks in Slate, tracks are evaluated from bottom to top.
 As such, the bottom-most Animator Track, represents the first animation layer zero, while the top-most, the final animation layer.

-As with most clips in Slate of course, Animation Clips used in Animator Tracks can also be blended together, or even fade in/out of the animation that is played on the Animator Tracks bellow.
+As with most clips in Slate of course, Animation Clips used in Animator Tracks can also be blended together, or even fade in/out of the animation that is currently playing on the Animator Tracks below.

 If your animations are not looping, please ensure that the AnimationClip has “Loop Time” checked as illustrated below.